abhimanyud3dx/Volunteer-Match-API-Salesforce/README.md

 # Volunteer-Match-API-Salesforce
 ## VolunteerMatch API Integration in Salesforce

-1. Add VolunteerMatch API Credentials in Custom Metadata ⋅⋅⋅* Go to Quick Find/Search..
+1. Add VolunteerMatch API Credentials in Custom Metadata
+	1. Go to Quick Find/Search.
-⋅⋅⋅* Type Custom Metadata and click on Custom Metadata Types..
+	2. Type Custom Metadata and click on Custom Metadata Types.
-⋅⋅⋅* Click on "Manage Records" for "Volunteer Match Credential"..
+	3. Click on "Manage Records" for "Volunteer Match Credential".
-⋅⋅⋅* For Stage Click New, enter following values and save..
+	4. For Stage Click New, enter following values and save.

 | Field Name | Values |
 | --- | --- |